elanorigby/devbook/source/envoverview.rst

     reference - https://github.com/pyenv/pyenv/blob/master/README.md

+|

-Make sure you have pip so Python doesn’t squeeze you to death 💀
+Make sure you have Pip so Python doesn’t squeeze you to death 💀
 -------------------------------------------------------------------
 Pip is the offical package manager of PyPi - the Python Package Index.
 If you want to use a library/package that is not in the standard library (which you will) you need this.